California’s top five lakes and lakes and rivers for pike fishing are:

-Are you looking for a pike up to 40 pounds?
-Any of these California proven pike fishing locations will do the trick.
+Looking for a pike weighing 40 pounds?
+Any of these proven California Barracuda fishing spots can be used.

-Pike anglers have had a lot of success around the coast of the main peninsula between the two river forks across the main body of Folsom Lake.
-They also flourish at Folsom Point and Beal’s Point, both near the dam.
+Barracuda fishermen are very successful on the coastline of the main peninsula between the two tributaries of the main river of Lake Folsom.
+They also thrive in Folsom Point and Beal’s Point near the dam.

 New Melones Lake

-The stream channels and inlets are perfect places to go fishing.
-There are still pike in the area.
-Pike anglers fishing from the bank record success under the Highway 49 bridge and off the point at Glory Hole. pike can be found near underwater trees, near steep drop-offs, and up at the heads of the arms.
+The stream channel and entrance are ideal places for fishing.
+Pike still exists in the area.
+Pike anglers fishing from the bank have achieved record successes under the Highway 49 bridge and near the fishing spot at Glory Hole.
+Barracudas can be found near underwater trees, near steep slopes, and on the head of the arm.

-Camanche Reservoir is a man-made lake in California’s San Joaquin Valley, located at the intersection of Amador, Calaveras, and San Joaquin counties.
-Camanche Dam, which was built in 1963, keeps the waters in check.
+Comanche Reservoir is an artificial lake in the San Joaquin Valley, California, at the intersection of Amado, Calaveras, and San Joaquin counties.
+The Comanche Dam, built in 1963, controls the waters.

-Lake Davis is a man-made lake in Plumas County, California, near Portola in the Sierra Nevada.
-The Grizzly Valley Dam, built as part of the California Water Scheme in 1966, holds its waters in place.
+Lake Davis is an artificial lake in Plumas County, California, near Portola in the Sierra Nevada.
+The Grizzly Valley Dam was built in 1966 as part of the California Water Resources Plan to maintain water sources.